I loved you is a reversible text

 1.1.
 Reversible text

-I'le give a general definition first, as the idea of "reversible text" is applicable not only for Pushkin's poetry.
+I will give a general definition first, as the idea of "reversible text" is applicable not only for Pushkin's poetry, even if Pushkin invented it.
 The concept of specific Pushkin's reversible text is defined later based on Pushkin's own classification of his readers.

 Definition: Reversible text is a literary text which satisfies four conditions:

-1. It is designed not for one, but two Model Readers, readers of two Model types;
+-- It is designed not for one, but two types of implied readers.

-2. Each Model reader is expected to understand the text, to arrive at some interpretation of it.
+-- Each implied reader is expected to understand the text, to arrive at some interpretation of it.

-3. If an Interpretation is satisfactory for a Model reader of one type, it will not be satisfactory for a Model reader of another type.
+-- If an Interpretation is satisfactory for an implied reader of one type, it will not be satisfactory for an implied reader of another type.

-For completeness, we can add that any reversible text allows a Super- reader, who can see the trick of reversibility, understands both incompatible interpretations and how they are created.
-There is always at least one Super-reader, the author of the text.
+For completeness, we can add that any reversible text allows a Super- reader: the one who can see the trick of reversibility, understand both incompatible interpretations and how they are created.
+There is always at least one Super-reader: the author of the text.
 But there may be others.
 For example, here I plan to show two opposite interpretations of ILY, announcing myself as a Super-reader for this poem.
-A Super-reader is not a Model reader of a reversible text, by the definition.
+A Super-reader is not an implied reader of a reversible text, by the definition: those are not supposed to see both meanings.

 I can expect an objection that the existence of reversible texts contradicts a general assumption about a textual integrity of a significant literary text.
-Indeed, having two sets of literary devices leading to two interpretations seems to warrant this concern.
-However, I argue that the text built as reversible has "double" integrity: each Model reader notices only the literary devices intended for his type, and has no reason to doubt the integrity of the text.
+Indeed, having two irreconcilable interpretations seems to warrant this concern.
+However, one may say that the text built as reversible would have "double" integrity: each implied reader does not see a possibility of opposite interpretation, and has no reason to doubt the integrity of the text.

 Let us notice that such a device as reversible text is particularly useful in Russia, where it plays a role of trojan horse.
 In cases of censorship, for example, this may help to smuggle in forbidden ideas, hiding them from censors.
 In a case of a strong domineering mass culture, a dissident poet may want to pacify mass readers, making the text look traditional on the first glance, while it is delivering the author's ideas to a sympathetic reader.
 Those adversarial circumstances were always major Pushkin's concerns.